7 Hacks For Removing Long Wear Lipstick Because Sometimes Makeup Remover Isn't Enough

 6. Remove Patches With A Toothbrush

 When I’m seriously pressed for time, this is one of my favorite tricks for removing my lipstick completely.
-Apply chap stick and coat your lips entirely.
+Coat your lips entirely with lip balm.
 Then, take a toothbrush (not the same one you use to brush your teeth with because it will get dirty and look gross) and gently “scrub” your lips in small circles until you see the dried patches of lipstick disappear.

 7. Go For A Classic Remover Like Cold Cream